Best electric motorbikes 2021

 The Veitis is proudly all-British, with a quality steel frame, 11.7kWh battery pack (which hides inside that fake V-twin and fuel tank) and an 11kW motor.
 That's enough for a 70mph top speed, claimed 100-mile range and recharging time of just under four hours.
 Like the BMW, the Veitis isn't in full production yet, but that should happen in 2020.
 Being ‘made in Britain’, it's not cheap, but could this be the ultimate gin-palace accessory?

 CoPilot is an array of sensors mounted on the bike (a mix of radar and cameras) which can track the speed and direction of other road users – the rider is warned of potential danger through LED warning lights or vibrations through the bars.
 Shape-shifting ergonomics allow the rider to change the screen, seat, bars and footrest positions from sports bike to upright commuter at the touch of a button.
-Damon says the first batch of 25 Hypersports will be delivered in 2021, at $40,000 each, with production following at $25,000 apiece.
+The first batch of 25 Hypersports cost $40,000 each, while full production is expected to start in 2022, prices from $17,000 for the SE base model, which makes do with 100bhp, 120mph and a 108-mile range.